Dallas continues to undervalue kicking game at its peril

 In 2011, the Cowboys started the season with David Buehler but switched to Dan Bailey during the season.
 While Bailey wasn’t quite as automatic as Tucker, he got the job done.

 Since Bailey was cut due to injury concerns, Dallas has deployed six kickers.
-This includes Jeff Heath, who filled in quite well in emergency relief.
+This includes safety Jeff Heath, who filled in quite well in emergency relief.

 Fantasy Football - Fantasy Football Kicker Rankings - Week 2